GeoscienceAustralia/eo-tides/docs/paper/paper.md

 - I think that the summary and statement of need could be better defined and perhaps expanded upon.
 - I worry that the functionality section may be considered a replication of the API documentation and removed by reviewers.
 This content, along with the pyTMD section may need to be absorbed into the statement of need (or re-framed)

+Deleted section from summary of need:
+The `eo-tides` tool-suite supports a wide variety of global ocean models to "tag" satellite data with tide heights corresponding to exact moments of image acquisition.
+Furthermore, it supports pixel based tide modelling through time to produce three-dimensional `xarray` style datacubes that can be integrated with satellite data.
+Additional functionality enables parallelized modelling of tide heights and phases (e.g. high, low, ebb, flow tides), calculation of statistics describing local tide dynamics and biases caused by interactions between tidal processes and satellite orbits as well as validation of modelled tides against measured sea levels from coastal tide gauges (e.g. GESLA Global Extreme Sea Level Analysis [@GESLAv3]). `eo-tides` provides a suite of flexible, parallelized tools for efficient analysis of coastal and ocean Earth observation data – from regional to continental and the global scale.

 # References